Sabina Spielrein: Legacy

 Despite her closeness to the central figures of both psychoanalysis and developmental psychology in the first part of the twentieth century, Spielrein was more or less forgotten in Western Europe after her departure for Moscow in 1923.
-Her tragic murder in the Holocaust compounded this erasure.
-The 1974 publication of the correspondence between Freud and Jung, followed by the discovery of her personal papers and publication of some of them from the 1980s onwards, made her name quite widely known.
-However, it led to her identification in popular culture as an erotic sideshow in the lives of the two men.
-Within the world of psychoanalysis, Spielrein is usually given no more than a footnote, for her conception of the sexual drive as containing both an instinct of destruction and an instinct of transformation, hence anticipating both Freud's "death drive" and Jung's views on "transformation";
+Her tragic murder in the Holocaust contributed to the dearth of the knowledge of her contributions to psychoanalysis.
+The 1974 publication of the correspondence between Freud and Jung, followed by the discovery of her personal papers and publication of some of them from the 1980s onwards, made her name quite widely known, however, it also led to her identification in popular culture as an sexual sideshow in the lives of the two men.

-Regardless of the questionable relationship with Jung, something positive and very useful to psychotherapy was born from it.
-Jung's correspondence to Freud about his relationship with Spielrein inspired Freud's concepts of transference and countertransference.
+Within the world of psychoanalysis, Spielrein has until very recently been given usually no more than a footnote, first for her view of the sexual drive as containing both an instinct of destruction and an instinct of transformation (hence anticipating both Freud's "death drive" and Jung's views on "transformation"), second for the role of her relationship with Jung in inspiring Freud's concepts of transference and countertransference.

-In recent years, however, Spielrein has been increasingly recognized as a significant thinker in her own right, influencing not only Jung, Freud and Melanie Klein, but also later psychologists including Jean Piaget, Alexander Luria and Lev Vygotsky.
-Spielrein's work has also been influential in several areas such as: gender roles, love, the importance of intuition in women, the unconscious, dream interpretation, sexuality and sexual urges, libido, sublimation, transference, linguistics and language development in children.
+In recent years, Spielrein has been increasingly recognized as a significant thinker in her own right, influencing not only Jung, Freud, and Melanie Klein, but also later psychologists, including Jean Piaget, Alexander Luria, and Lev Vygotsky.
+Spielrein's work has also been influential in research on gender roles, love, intuition, the unconscious, dream interpretation, sexuality and sexual urges, libido, sublimation, transference, linguistics, and childhood language development.